furkanyesiler/acoss/README.md

 [acoss: Audio Cover Song Suite]() is a feature extraction and benchmarking frameworks for the cover song identification tasks.
 This tool has been developed along with the new DA-TACOS dataset.

+Please site our paper if you use this tool in your resarch.

+> Furkan Yesiler, Chris Tralie, Albin Correya, Diego F. Silva, Philip Tovstogan, Emilia Gómez, and Xavier Serra.
+Da-TACOS: A Dataset for Cover Song Identification and Understanding.
+In 20th International Society for Music Information Retrieval Conference (ISMIR 2019), Delft, The Netherlands, 2019.

 ## Setup & Installation

-We recommend you to install the python package from source.
+We recommend you to install the package inside a python [virtualenv](https://docs.python.org/3/tutorial/venv.html).

+> NOTE: You might need to have a local installation of [librosa](https://librosa.github.io/librosa/0.6.1/index.html) python library.

 #### Install from source (recommended)